NoSubstitute/CopyDocsWithComments/README.md

 ## INSTRUCTIONS!!!

-Open the document in Google Drive that you want to copy.
+Open the original document in Google Drive that you want to copy.

 Look at the URL; there is a string of weird letters and numbers; that is the document ID.

-Copy the document ID and REPLACE it in the line of code below.
+Copy the document ID and REPLACE it in the script on line 19.

 Notice there are single quotations around the document ID, that is important!